DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1860

+-   Fixed issue with notification not working on PC web version, now if you allow notification you should be able to receive notification even when the Cybercode Online tab is closed
+-   Added in-game notification sound when mentioned or received mail, this can be disabled in setting menu

 ### 0.1859
 -   Fixed the send mail button on chat message popup
 -   Updated Android app, fixed issue with bottom nav bar showing white or other incorrect color, if you have this problem this needs to be updated from PlayStore